 How Big Does a Parabolic Mic Need To Be?

-By Paul Terpstra
+By Paul Terpstra | January 18, 2024

 Well, we're here to tell you that it does work.

-In this video, you can understand me, you can definitely hear what I'm saying, and I'm six foot from the microphone on a very windy day.
+In this video, you can understand me, you can definitely hear what I'm saying, and I'm six feet from the microphone on a very windy day.
 A shotgun mic would have had a very difficult time with that wind.

-We have more sample clip on the KLOVER MiK 09 page.
+We have more sample clips on the KLOVER MiK 09 page.

-Previous Post
+← Previous Post

-Next Post
+→ Next Post

 Bringing the Distant Near & Keeping Your Vision Clear.